-Sci-fi and fantasy readers are killing it in the relationship department, study finds
+Sci-fi and fantasy readers may be more romantically mature, study finds

 It's all about having mature ideas about how romantic relationships work.

 A new University of Oklahoma study interviewed readers of seven distinct genres and tested their expectations (and misconceptions) about romantic partners and relationships.
 Who were the most realistic?
 Fans of science fiction and fantasy.